-Feed-in tariffs are payments made to homeowners and businesses for the renewable electricity they generate.
+Feed-in tariffs were payments made to homeowners and businesses for the renewable electricity they generate.

 The Feed-in Tariff (FiT), introduced on 1st April 2010, was designed to stimulate the solar industry and encourage reductions in the cost of associated technology.
 And it worked!
 System costs have more than halved since that date, and so the Feed-in Tariff closed to new applicants on 31st March 2019.